 As you can see from above in some spots the sanding went down to the paper.
 Make sure to try smooth as possible so when drawing or writing on the wall you aren’t going over bumps.

-Chalkboard paint is definitely a different consistency than other latex paint, it is very thick but keep in mind that is normal for this paint.
+Chalkboard paint is definitely a different consistency than other latex paint, it is very thick but keep in mind that it is normal for this paint.
 I was grateful to have my mother-in-law’s help to paint the chalkboard wall.
 We had to apply two coats as one coat is definitely too thin (for such thick paint!).

 After the paint dries you will be very tempted to just start writing and drawing on the chalkboard but DON’T!!
 Just trust me, you will want to wait.
 The chalkboard needs to be primed so that it will function properly.
 If you don’t prime it and just start writing you won’t be able to fully erase your writing and will see those drawings forever.